 - Faux Affably Evil: He's surprisingly polite.
 Doesn't make him any less of a monster.

-- From Nobody to Nightmare: Before becoming the leader and founder of the current iteration of Slaughterhouse Nine, Jack was originally just another thug, though even then he was feared.
+- From Nobody to Nightmare: Before becoming the leader and founder of the current iteration of the Slaughterhouse Nine, Jack was originally just another thug, though even then he was feared.

 - Gutted Like a Fish: Threatens to cut Theo from "cock to chin" when they first meet.

 - Implausible Fencing Powers: Jack Slash can cut down entire crowds with a single swing due to his ability to extend the edge of a blade an absurd distance, completely invisibly.

 - Klingon Promotion: Jack Slash got his position by killing King, the original leader of the Nine.

 - Knife Nut: His powers make them very handy since they get rid of the range issue.

 - Omnicidal Maniac: Upon finding out that he will cause the end of the world, he decides that sounds like a great idea.

 - Shadow Archetype: To Taylor, both being parahumans with relatively weak powers who manage to get on top anyway.
 Both are also pretty good at understanding the strengths and weaknesses of others.

 - Spider-Sense: How his second power works.
 He can sense and communicate on a limited level with other people's passengers, letting him know when and how they're about to attack.
 This, in combination with Bonesaw's modifications, has made him invincible for thirty years, and it's implied that it's so subtle that he doesn't even know it exists.
 It only works on superpowered people, though, so when he's finally taken down, it's because of a PRT officer in Powered Armor.

 - Sword Beam: He can extend the cutting edges of his knives to frighteningly-long distances.

 - Would Hurt a Child: Threatened to murder Aster and Theo in his Interlude, and has certainly murdered children before.